iotbzh/DEPRECATED_xds-docs/docs/part-1/4_build-first-app.md

 ![](./pictures/xds-dashboard-prj-1.png){:: style="width:90%;"}

+Note that XDS creates a file name `xds-project.conf` (if not already exists) when you declare a new project using XDS Dashboard.
+This file may be very useful when you will use XDS client tools such as `xds-exec` (see next chapter).

 <!-- note -->
 >**Note:** when you select `Path mapping`, you must clone your project into `$HOME/xds-workspace` directory (named "Local Path" in modal window) and